 Which type of kayak is more stable?

-A rule of thumb for kayaks is the longer and narrower the kayak is, the faster it will travel and a wider kayak is the more stable but slower it will be.
+A rule of thumb for kayaks is the longer and narrower the kayak is, the faster it will travel, and a wider kayak is the more stable but slower.
 Most sit-on-top kayaks are considered recreational kayaks because they’re wide and ultra-stable.